RHOBH's Dorit Kemsley Robbed During Los Angeles Home Invasion - E! Online

-Dorit Kemsley was the victim of a home robbery that took place while she was at her Los Angeles-area mansion Oct.
-27.
+Dorit Kemsley was the victim of a home robbery that took place while she was at her Los Angeles-area mansion.

 An LAPD spokesperson told E!
-News that the incident took place at 10:50 p.m.
-PT, adding that three male suspects took an unknown amount of property from the house, located in Encino, Calif.
+News that the incident took place the night of Tuesday, Oct.
+27, adding that three male suspects took property from the house, located in Encino, Calif.
 A source close to Dorit also confirmed there was a home invasion, saying the Real Housewives of Beverly Hills star was robbed while inside.
-Police declined to confirm who was present during the incident or give further details, citing an ongoing investigation.
 No injuries were reported and no arrests were made.

+Multiple law enforcement sources familiar with the investigation told NBC News that police received a call at approximately 10:55 p.m.
+PT about a report of a "hot prowl" burglary, meaning one occurring while the resident was home.
+The caller remained on the line with dispatchers until officers could be seen on the property.
+They arrived within minutes and were told that "two or three men" had been inside and ransacked the house, demanding jewelry and other valuables.

+The source said the suspects entered the home by smashing a rear window.
+An aerial video posted on Fox LA shows a gaping hole in a glass sliding door.

+The source told NBC News that the suspects then went upstairs, where they encountered the victim in bed and ordered them out while claiming to be armed, although it is unclear if any weapons were actually seen.
+One or more of the men threatened to kill the victim and ordered her to lead them to valuables around the home.
+They complied and the men left the property with about $1 million worth of items.

+The source also told NBC News that there were security cameras nearby but that it was not immediately clear what was recorded during the incident.

-The Daily Mail reported that Dorit was robbed at gunpoint.
-The outlet, which was the first to report about the incident, also said the star's children, Jagger, 7, and Phoenix, 5, were in the house at the time and that the men did not enter their rooms.
+The Daily Mail, which was the first to report about the incident, also said the star's children, Jagger, 7, and Phoenix, 5, were in the house at the time and that the men did not enter their rooms.

 E!
-News has not verified the reports.
+News has not verified the report.
 Dorit has not commented about the incident.

 The Daily Mail quoted a source close to the reality star as saying that the three male suspects broke into the residence by smashing through the kids' classroom door and that she woke to two of them standing at the end of her bed in her bedroom.
-An aerial video posted on Fox LA shows a gaping hole in a glass sliding door.

 The Daily Mail said the men grabbed her as she begged, "Don't hurt my babies.
 Don't kill me.
 I'm a mother" and that one of the suspects then responded, "Kill her."
 TMZ quoted law enforcement sources as saying Dorit was asleep when the men broke into her home and that she begged for her life, shouting, "Don't kill me!"

-The sources also told the outlet that the reality star gave up possessions worth about $100,000, including expensive purses and jewelry, and called the police after the men left.
-The Daily Mail reported that the suspects ransacked the house for about 20 minutes, stealing all of Dorit's jewelry and handbags.
+The sources also told the outlet that the reality star gave up possessions that included expensive purses and jewelry and called the police after the men left.

 TMZ also quoted a quote close to Dorit as saying her husband, Paul "PK" Kemsley, was out of town on a business trip during the incident and that he was on his way home.